hossman/jenkins-reports/README.txt

    - for builders older then X days, do we care about the logs either?
    - we could probably just delete any file older then the 7 days we use for generating the reports?
    - NOTE: fetch-all-data-files.py is setting the mtime on all the data files, so this should be trivial
- - wrapper script ready to go for cron job?
-   - take in the venus path as a command line
-   - cd to the dirname of the script
-   - run everything under set -e
-   - redirect all script output to some log file
  - make things pretty?
    - update the venus templates to link to our cached job-data for each entry
    - javascript UI tools to browse the stats?